Chimney and Flat Roof Leaks

 Flat Roof Chimney and Parapet Wall Repairs on a New York Brownstone

 The image below shows an example of a chimney that has been covered with a Modified Bitumen Torch Down Rubber Membrane, sealing it permanently.
-This technique should be applied to all parapet walls and chimneys.
+This technique should apply to all parapet walls and chimneys.

 Flat Roofs and Architects

 A roof is one of the most expensive components of a building.
-When architects design buildings, they specify the materials to be used on flat roofs and normally go with the roofing materials they are most familiar with.
+When architects design buildings, they specify the materials to be used on flat roofs and usually go with the roofing materials they are most familiar with.
 Most architects will specify EPDM or TPO membranes.
 An architect’s specifications carry a lot of weight.
-Therefore, most buildings have one or the other types of roof systems.
+Therefore, most buildings have one or other types of roof systems.
 Although specified, these roofing materials do not provide the best protection.
-When a roofing system is considered, the cost of the material, its longevity, and its maintenance, all play a role in achieving the best, overall value.
+When considering a roofing system, the cost of the material, its longevity, and its maintenance, all play a role in achieving the best, overall value.